weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-ollama.md

 ### Available models

-Please refer to the [Ollama documentation](https://ollama.com/library) for a list of available models.
+See the [Ollama documentation](https://ollama.com/library) for a list of available models.
 This list includes both large language models and embedding models; look for the word `embed` in the name or description to identify embedding models.

 Download the desired model with `ollama pull <model-name>`.